MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagmessageflags-canonical-property.md

 > The incoming message arrived over an X.400 link.
 It originated either outside the organization or from a source the gateway cannot consider trusted.
 The client should display an appropriate message to the user.
 Transport providers set this flag; the client has read-only access.

+MSGFLAG_ORIGIN_EXT_SEND

+> The message originated outside the organization.
+The client should display an appropriate message to the user.
+Transport providers set this flag; the client has read-only access.

 MSGFLAG_READ

 > The message is marked as having been read.
 This can occur as the result of a call at any time to [IMessage::SetReadFlag](imessage-setreadflag.md) or [IMAPIFolder::SetReadFlags](imapifolder-setreadflags.md).
 Clients can also set this flag by calling a message's **IMAPIProp::SetProps** method before the message has been saved for the first time.
 This flag is ignored if the **MSGFLAG_ASSOCIATED** flag is set.